jithware/mappoff_wear/README.md

 ### Cache

-To cache map tiles for offline use, connect your watch to your phone and [cache](https://github.com/jithware/mappoff#cache) tiles on your phone.
+To cache map tiles for offline use, connect your watch to your phone and [cache](https://github.com/jithware/mappoff#cache) tiles on your phone or press the Download button from the menu on your watch.

 [<img src="screenshots/android/cache.webp"
      alt="Cache">](screenshots/android/cache.webp)